Glossary

 Supply chain management (SCM) is the planning, management and control of the value chain and includes all company activities for the procurement, manufacture and delivery of products to the end customer, including the consideration of external companies.
 SCM aims to optimize the supply chain.

-This list does not claim to be exhaustive.
+As a glossary, this list does not claim to be exhaustive.